jorgeavelar/nexoos_guide/git/README.md

  - Delete local and remote feature branches after merging.
 Favor using `https://github.com/NexoosBR` merge process.
  - Perform work in a feature branch.
  - Rebase/Merge frequently to incorporate upstream changes.
- - Use a merge request for code reviews.
+ - Use a pull request for code reviews.
  - The `master` branch **must** be production-ready code **only**.

 Write a feature